kaiyun717/cs285_project/data/README.md

 ])
 ```

-Random action is also sampled from a smaller state since too big of an action may instantly kill the Hopper agent.
+Random action is also sampled from a smaller range since too big of an action may instantly kill the Hopper agent.
 ```python
 def get_valid_random_action(self):
     return self.action_space.sample()/3